furechan/mintalib/output/pypi-readme.md

 Functions that expect series data can be applied to a prices dataframe, in which case they use the column specified with the `item` parameter or by default the 'close' column.

-A `prices` dataframe can be a pandas dataframe, a polars dataframe or a dictionary of numpy arrays.
+A `prices` dataframe can be a pandas dataframe or a dictionary of numpy arrays.
 The column names for prices are expected to include `open`, `high`, `low`, `close`, `volume` all in **lower case**.

-A `series` can be a pandas series, a polars series or any iterable compatible with numpy arrays.
+A `series` can be a pandas series or any iterable compatible with numpy arrays.

 Functions automatically wrap the result to match the type and the index of the input data when applicable.